Preppy: Fashion

-For men, preppy fashion has its roots in, and substantially overlaps with, the "Ivy" style of dress, which originated circa 1912 and had become widespread by the late 1950s.
+For men, preppy fashion has its roots in, and substantially overlaps with, the "Ivy" style of dress, which originated in the early 1900's and had become widespread by the late 1950s.
 The "Ivy" style took its name from Ivy League universities where it originated.
 J. Press represented the quintessential purveyor of Ivy League style.
-In the mid-twentieth century, J. Press and Brooks Brothers both had stores on Ivy League school campuses, including Harvard, Princeton, Columbia, and Yale.
+In the mid-twentieth century, J. Press and Brooks Brothers both had stores on Ivy League school campuses, including Harvard, Princeton, Columbia, Yale, and Penn.

-Ivy Style was inspired by leisure activities commonly enjoyed by the upper-classes in the United Kingdom and northeastern United States (such as polo, sailing, hunting, fencing, crew rowing, lacrosse, golf, tennis, rugby, squash, and swimming) and adapted the sportswear associated with these activities as everyday wear.
-As such, it incorporated aspects of traditional British country clothing (tweed sport coat, brogue shoes, etc.).
-Distinctly preppy fashions then emerged as a still-more-casual, youthful interpretation of Ivy League style (rugby shirt, boat shoes, etc.).
-Thus, the sportswear, casual lifestyle apparel, and outdoor gear offered by retailers such as L. L. Bean in the Northeast (with its eponymous "Bean Boots") and Eddie Bauer in the Pacific Northwest came to form an important component of preppy style.
+Ivy style was inspired by leisure activities commonly enjoyed by the upper-classes in the United Kingdom and northeastern United States (such as polo, sailing, hunting, fencing, crew rowing, lacrosse, golf, tennis, rugby, squash, and swimming).
+It adapted the sportswear associated with these activities as everyday wear and incorporated aspects of traditional British country clothing (tweed sport coat, brogues, etc.).
+Distinctly preppy fashions then emerged as a, still-more-casual, youthful interpretation of Ivy League style (rugby shirt, boat shoes, etc.).
+Thus, the sportswear, casual lifestyle apparel, and outdoor gear offered by retailers such as L.L.
+Bean in the Northeast (with its eponymous "Bean Boots") and Eddie Bauer in the Pacific Northwest came to form an important component of preppy style.
 Both outfitters, along with Vermont-based Orvis, were featured in The Official Preppy Handbook.
 The mostly tongue-in-cheek guide published in 1980 described L. L. Bean as "nothing less than Prep mecca."
 Their catalog was said to be "the biggest seller of the rugged New England Prep look."